We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Medical News Today only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-The Mira Fertility tracker is a device that monitors menstrual cycles and ovulation.
-This can help people determine when they are likely to conceive.
-To calculate ovulation, these devices measure hormonal changes in urine or saliva as well as basal body temperature.
+The Mira Fertility tracker is a device that monitors menstrual cycles and ovulation, helping people determine when they are more likely to conceive.
+Here, we review the tracker’s cost and effectiveness.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.

 Medical News Today follows a strict product selection and vetting process.
 Learn more here.